btdtools/btd/README.md

 MIT Licence, see `LICENSE` file

 ### Hacking
 We try to adhere to Linux Kernel Coding style.
+For a full spec of the protocol send the command `HELP` to a running daemon.

 ### Author(s)
 Mart Lubbers